What Are Essential Amino Acids?

 What exactly are Essential Amino Acids?
 Essential amino acids are known as the building blocks of proteins and are compounds that play constructional roles in the body.
-Though amino acids are most recognized for their role in muscle development and repair, the body depends on them for so much more.
-This article will provide you with info defining essential amino acids, what they do for our bodies and the foods that supply them.
+While they are best known for their function in muscle development and repair, our bodies use them for many other roles.
+This blog post explains what essential amino acids are, what role they play in our bodies, and how our diet affects them.

 BOOST EXERCISE PERFORMANCE